grayzcale/simplepath/docs/guides/getting-started.md

 ## Installation

-Get the module from the [Roblox library](https://www.roblox.com/library/6744337775/SimplePath-Pathfinding-Module).
+Get the module from the [Roblox library](https://www.roblox.com/library/6744337775/SimplePath-Pathfinding-Module) or get the [latest release](https://github.com/00xima/RBLX-SimplePath/releases) from GitHub.

 !!!
 Note
-	For the purposes of the tutorial, the script assumes the module is in `game.ServerStorage`.
+	For the purposes of the tutorial, the script assumes the modulescript is in `game.ServerStorage`.

 After you insert the module to your place, add a new script to `game.ServerScriptService` and paste the folowing code to start using the module: